-In September 2018, at the time of its equity investment in a private company, the Company agreed to guarantee the lease of the investee's premises in New York.
+In September 2018, at the time of its equity investment in a private company, the Company agreed to guarantee the lease of such company's premises in New York.
 In October 2020, the investee renewed its lease agreement, and the Company's prior guarantee was replaced with a new guarantee of up to \$5.4 million.
 The amount of the guarantee is reduced as the investee makes payments under the lease.
-As of December 31, 2021, the maximum amount of the guarantee was \$2.7 million, and no liability was recognized with respect to the guarantee.
+As of December 31, 2022, the maximum amount of the guarantee was \$1.1 million, and no liability was recognized with respect to the guarantee.